tom-seddon/beeblink/docs/fs.md

 name is mandatory, and it won't cancel an existing `*EXEC` or `*EXECTEXT` if one is in progress.
 It's also only available when the BLFS is active.)

+Supply `B` to handle a file consisting of unnumbered lines of BASIC code.
+The EXEC'd text will start with `*BASIC`, `NEW`, `AUTO`, so that the text from the file will get entered as a program.
+(Once it's all typed in, you'll have to press Escape yourself though - unfortunately `*EXECTEXT` can't do that bit for you.)

 ### `HSTATUS ([HFD]+)`